The Vicomte of Bragelonne: Ten Years Later: Part Three: The Man in the Iron Mask (Chapters 181–269)

 Athos and Raoul meet Aramis and Porthos who relate their predicament before receiving horses to aid their journey to Belle Île.
-They next meet the Duc de Beaufort, on his way to Algiers for an expedition against the Barbary corsairs.
-Raoul, devastated by the king's love affair with Louise, volunteers to join the Duc in his expedition.
+They next meet the Duke de Beaufort, on his way to Algiers for an expedition against the Barbary corsairs.
+Raoul, devastated by the king's love affair with Louise, volunteers to join the Duke in his expedition.
 Soon Raoul is off to war in North Africa, and Athos is retired.

 Despite Fouquet's refusal to go along with Aramis's plot, Louis orders d'Artagnan to arrest him, which he manages following an epic chase.
 Louis then orders d'Artagnan to arrest Porthos and Aramis.
 D'Artagnan feigns compliance whilst secretly giving his friends time to escape.
 However, Colbert discerns d'Artagnan's sympathies and undermines him.
 D'Artagnan resigns on learning that prisoners are to be executed immediately once arrested.

 Attempting an escape from Belle Île, Porthos is killed, while Aramis escapes to sea, remorseful for the first time in his life.
 Meanwhile, Athos returns to his estates and lapses into decline.
 On hearing that Raoul has died in action at Gigelli, Athos succumbs to grief and dies.
 Meanwhile, the detained d'Artagnan is freed by King Louis and reinstated.
 He learns of Porthos' death and Aramis' escape.

-Thanks to the secret power of the Jesuits, which he now commands, Aramis reaches Spain and becomes her ambassador to France.
+Thanks to the secret power of the Jesuits, which he now commands, Aramis reaches Spain and becomes Duc d'Almeda, Spain's ambassador to France.
 Louise de la Vallière is eventually supplanted in the king's affections by her erstwhile friend Madame de Montespan.
-Louis grows in power and stature and embarks on a military campaign against the Dutch Republic, with d'Artagnan commanding the offensive.
-D'Artagnan is wounded in battle at the Siege of Maastricht moments after reading he is to be made Marshal of France.
-His final words: "Athos, Porthos, au revoir!
+Louis grows in power and stature, and embarks on a military campaign against the Dutch Republic, with d'Artagnan commanding the offensive.
+D'Artagnan is mortally wounded in battle during a siege moments after reading he is to be made Marshal of France.
+His final words are: "Athos, Porthos, au revoir!
 Aramis, adieu forever!"
-While these final words are fictional, the historical Charles de Batz de Castelmore d'Artagnan on whom Dumas' character is based was indeed killed at Maastricht.